dlebansais/Easly-Controller/README.md

 + Cycling through variations of bodies and features.
 + Splitting an identifier in two parts, separated by a dot, in a qualified name.
 + Simplifying a node.
++ Changing the replication status of the current block.
++ Moving the current block.